FOREX-China sell-off sends yen, Swiss franc soaring

 * China selloff hits Aussie, other commodity-linked currencies

-* Yuan hits weakest offshore since Sept 2011 (Adds more on yuan moves)
+* Yuan hits weakest offshore since Sept 2011 (New throughout after start of European trade)

 By Patrick Graham